 The university subsidizes Clipper Direct purchases for benefits eligible full-time faculty and staff who do not have a university parking permit.
-Visit the HR's Benefits website for more information.
+Visit the Benefits website for more information.

-Visit the Office of Public Safety website for information about what to do in an emergency, or to report suspicious persons.
+Visit Public Safety for information about what to do in an emergency or to report suspicious persons.

-Facilities Management provides a range of services including building and grounds maintenance.
+Visit Facilities Management, who provides a range of services, including building and grounds maintenance.

 Other useful information and services

 USF Staff HandbookCollective Bargaining Agreements (for faculty and staff covered by a union)Rent and Relocation Reimbursement (for USFFA faculty/librarians)Professional DevelopmentCIT TrainingUniversity Ministry